JanusCole/OpenLibraryAPI/README.md

 <img src="JanusColeLogo.png">

-## Open Library book search in Kotlin with Clean Architecture/MVVM and Jetpack Compose
+## Open Library book search in Kotlin with MVVM and Jetpack Compose

 > An Android application which allows a user to search for a book with Open Library.